Scenario-based Risk Evaluation: Data analysis for scenario-based risk measures

-Given a series of returns $(X_t)_{t \in \mathbb{N}}$, for each trading day, we would like to compute $\Q$-based expected shortfalls of $X_t$.
-We will use data on a rolling window of length $w \in \{250,500\}$ for the estimation.
-We considered $n=4$ scenarios which can be interpreted as The value of $\Theta$ is based on the values of VIX (high volatility/low volatility) and S\&P 500 (good economy/bad economy).
-To be precise, for day $t_0$ we use the time window $t_0-w,\dots,t_0-1$ of length $w \in \{250,500\}$.
+Given a series of returns $(X_t)_{t \in \mathbb{N}}$, for each trading day, we compute $\Q$-based expected shortfalls of $X_t$ estimated on a rolling window of length $250$.
+The four scenarios can be interpreted as The value of $\Theta$ is based on the values of VIX (high volatility/low volatility) and S\&P 500 (good economy/bad economy).
+To be precise, for day $t_0$ we use the time window $t_0-250,\dots,t_0-1$.
 Then, we use the VIX to split the time period into two categories depending on whether the VIX is higher or lower than its empirical median in the time window.
-We removed a log-linear trend from the S\&P 500 since 1950, and then we subdivide the $w/2$ days with high volatility in the current time window into two categories of (almost) equal size according to whether the S\&P 500 residuals are above or below their median during those $w/2$ days.
-The same is then done for the $w/2$ days with low volatility.
-This results in a split of the time window into four scenarios of (almost) equal size $w/4$.
+We removed a log-linear trend from the S\&P 500 since 1950, and then we subdivide the $125$ days with high volatility in the current time window into two categories of (almost) equal size according to whether the S\&P 500 residuals are above or below their median during those $125$ days.
+The same is then done for the $125$ days with low volatility.
+This results in a split of the time window into four scenarios of (almost) equal size.

-The sets $D_1$, \dots, $D_4$ now consist of the values of $X_t$ for $t = t_0-w,\dots,t_0-1$ depending on which scenario the respective day has been assigned.
-We considered return data from the NASDAQ Composite Index, the DAX Index, Apple Inc.~stock, Walmart stock, BMW stock and Siemens stock\footnote{The data were obtained from \url{https://finance.yahoo.com}.}.
+The sets $D_1$, \dots, $D_4$ consist of the values of $X_t$ for $t = t_0-250,\dots,t_0-1$ depending on which scenario the respective day has been assigned.
+We considered return data from the NASDAQ Composite Index, the DAX Index, Apple Inc.~stock, and BMW stock.
+The data are freely available and were obtained from \url{https://finance.yahoo.com}.
 The considered time periods are 1991--2018.
 We do not consider data from before 1990 because there is no VIX data available.
 We chose the confidence level $p = 0.9$ for simplicity.
-For each series of return data, we also computed the empirical $\ES_p$ using a rolling windows the same size $w$.
-The results of the analysis are summarized in Figures \ref{fig:3} and \ref{fig:2}.
+For each series of return data, we also computed the empirical $\ES_p$ using a rolling windows the same size.
+The results of the analysis are summarized in Figure \ref{fig:2}.